LitzN/hennastyles/README.md

 ## Bugs
+- When the project was originally created, an error was made when setting up the django project causing an extra file holding the project to be created.
+This caused no issues during development however when I tried to deploy the project it was unsuccessful.
+I spoke to a tutor about this who advised me to restart the whole project as it was likely this extra folder was causing the issue.
+I restarted the project, moved the code and was able to deploy the site.
 ### Fixed Bugs:
 - Checkout form save info function: When submitting the checkout page as an authenticated user, the user profile information was being saved without the save info box being checked.
 I eventually found the problem in the checkout view where I was had